 The style in which the Rolling Stone logo is executed speaks of love for the project, its magnitude, and its immense significance.
 All elements create such an impression, as they adorn the cover every month, under which readers find a lot of interesting content.
-That’s why the leadership maintains the appealing look of the emblem so that the outer design corresponds to the inner content of the magazine.
+That’s why the leadership maintains the emblem’s appealing look so that the outer design aligns with the magazine’s inner content.

 Meaning and History

-Jann Wenner adored rock and roll and dreamed of it, so he decided to compensate for his love for it with his own music-themed magazine.
+Jann Wenner adored rock and roll and dreamed of it, so he decided to compensate for his love with his music-themed magazine.
 He chose a significant title, using the English proverb “A Rolling Stone gathers no moss.”
-It elevated the print edition to a high level and served as the source for the song “Like A Rolling Stone” by Muddy Waters for Bob Dylan.
-The logo for the first issue was drawn by Rick Griffin, a popular artist and author of underground comics and psychedelic posters, whose works adorned all of San Francisco in the 60s.
+It elevated the print edition to a high level and served as the source for Bob Dylan’s song “Like A Rolling Stone”.
+The logo for the first issue was drawn by Rick Griffin, a popular artist and author of underground comics and psychedelic posters, whose works adorned San Francisco throughout the 60s.

-It was a hand-drawn sketch in the art nouveau style, used as it was – without post-processing.
-Inner and outer shadows, many curls, smooth contours, and the effect of engraving characterized it.
-It set the beginning of a multi-year evolution of the visual identity of the glossy magazine, suggesting the path for subsequent emblems.
+It was a hand-drawn sketch in the Art Nouveau style, used as-is without post-processing.
+Inner and outer shadows, many curls, smooth contours, and an engraving-like effect characterized it.
+It began a multi-year evolution of the glossy magazine’s visual identity, suggesting the path for subsequent emblems.
 A few years later, other well-known figures added their hand to it: John Pistilli, Jon Valk, and Jim Parkinson.

 What is Rolling Stone?

 Rolling Stone is a monthly magazine published in San Francisco, California, and owns its own website.
 It covers the world of music, politics, and culture.
-It was founded in 1967 by Jann Wenner (a former student of the University of California at Berkeley), who invited Ralph Gleason (a jazz critic from the San Francisco Chronicle) to collaborate.
+It was founded in 1967 by Jann Wenner (a former student at the University of California, Berkeley), who invited Ralph Gleason (a jazz critic at the San Francisco Chronicle) to collaborate.
 Together, they created a periodical that quickly gained popularity thanks to its detailed coverage of music events.
 The magazine now belongs to the Penske Media Corporation.

 1967 – 1975

 The Rolling Stone logo is text-based.
-It consists of a single inscription located on one line.
-This is how Rick Griffin – a graphic artist whose works massively decorated San Francisco in the 1960s – depicted it.
-The author created massive letters in the art deco style, decorated with a multitude of swirls.
+It consists of a single inscription on a single line.
+This is how Rick Griffin, a graphic artist whose work massively decorated San Francisco in the 1960s, depicted it.
+The author created massive letters in the Art Deco style, decorated with many swirls.
 Wide glyphs are balanced and complemented by shadows, which are present on both the frontal and the inner parts.
-Due to their concentration, the phrase seems three-dimensional, and the smooth lines and smooth roundings create a sense of glamor.
-However, monochrome adds severity, which makes the text look gothic.
+Because of their concentration, the phrase seems three-dimensional, and the smooth lines and rounded shapes create a sense of glamour.
+However, monochrome adds a sense of severity, making the text look gothic.

 1975 – 1977

-John Pistilli eliminated the impression of doom, which is why the logo now appears lively and life-affirming.
+John Pistilli eliminated the impression of doom, so the logo now appears lively and life-affirming.
 The Gothic elements vanished.
-This was necessary to maintain the magazine’s image as its prestige was rapidly growing week by week.
+This was necessary to maintain the magazine’s image as its prestige grew weekly.
 The publication was being distributed in vast quantities.
-With the increase in scale came advertising, which required a modern visual identity.
+With increased scale came advertising, which required a modern visual identity.
 The leader at the time selected a well-known inscription artist.

-The master didn’t change the original traits of the logo, simply removing visual noise.
+The master didn’t change the logo’s original traits; they simply removed visual noise.
 He eliminated the shadows on the front of the letters but kept the ones on the right side.
-As a result, the text became clean and didn’t lose its three-dimensional format.
+As a result, the text became clean without losing its three-dimensional format.
 The designer overlaid the glyphs with a light gray color and hatched the sides.
 Bright highlights were also added.

 1977 – 1980

 A new era required a new logo.
-The editorial board complied, as the popularity of the magazine depends even on the attractiveness of the cover.
+The editorial board complied, as the magazine’s popularity depends even on the cover’s attractiveness.
 Jim Parkinson had a hand in the upgraded logo.
-The revamped design yielded another original font, which served as the basis for a whole family of typefaces.
+The revamped design yielded another original font, the basis for a whole family of typefaces.
 To preserve the emblem’s recognizability, the artist duplicated the shadow but reinterpreted the rest:

 - removed large dots at the ends of letters;